 CRC JPIC National Gathering

 Caroll Zinn, SSJ, Ph.D., will be the keynote speaker.
-Sister Zinn is currently serving in the Presidency of the American LCWR (Leadership Conference of Women Religious).
+Sister Zinn is the Past-President of the American LCWR (Leadership Conference of Women Religious).
 She has worked in grassroots-based international movements as consultant and facilitator and was the main representative for the Congregation of St. Joseph NGO at the United Nations.

 The gathering will be facilitated by Dolores Hall, Ph.D.
 She is an experienced facilitator, spiritual director and teacher with a passion for justice.
 She is currently a member of the Providence Spirituality Centre Team in Kingston, Ontario.